lobisquit/language-context/README.md

 This package adds support for the ConTeXt markup language in Atom, with syntax highlighting.

-It was originally ported from an old [TextMate bundle](<https://github.com/pgundlach/context.tmbundle>), but the current version is converted from ConTeXt’s interface xmls with the help of the included Python script.
+It was originally ported from an old [TextMate bundle](<https://github.com/pgundlach/context.tmbundle>), but the current version is converted from ConTeXt LMTX interface XMLs with the help of the included Python script.

-See [here](https://wiki.contextgarden.net/Main_Page) for details about ConTeXt.
+See [here](https://wiki.contextgarden.net/) for details about ConTeXt.

 ---